 Contact OSPI if you are looking for individual certificate information, or if you are looking for details regarding certification requirements for educators from outside of the state or country.

-Washington’s rules allow us to recognize ANY state approved educator preparation program and degree from an accredited institution to meet our basic requirements.
-This in essence, allows educators who have completed a college/university preparation program in another state, reciprocity for our state to recognize and accept that program toward our certification requirements.
+Washington’s rules allow us to recognize any state approved educator preparation program and degree from an accredited institution to meet our basic requirements.
+This allows educators who have completed a college or university preparation program in another state, reciprocity for our state to recognize and accept that program toward our certification requirements.